We invite your students to enter the 15th competition of the Hong Kong Young Writers Award!

 The Hong Kong Young Writers Awards (HKYWA) is an annual competition and fantastic opportunity for aspiring writers to showcase their talents and creativity.
 Our entry categories are in fiction, non-fiction, poetry and cover art.

-Over the years, the awards have been sponsored by Search Group, SCAD, Cyberport, Max and Mei, Nury Vittachi, Faber-Castell, Bookazine, Canadian Chamber of Commerce, International New York Times, Techni Photo, Plus Group, El Charro, Delaney’s, Hong Kong Maritime Museum, Shamrock Catering and Asia Exhibits House
+Over the years, the awards have been sponsored by Search Group, SCAD, Cyberport, Max and Mei, Nury Vittachi, Faber-Castell, Bookazine, Canadian Chamber of Commerce, International New York Times, Techni Photo, Plus Group, El Charro, Delaney’s, Hong Kong Maritime Museum, Shamrock Catering, Friday Everyday and Asia Exhibits House.

-All entries should be based on the theme for 2022, Tales from the Mogao Grottoes.
-One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2022.
+All entries should be based on the theme for 2023, New Tales of China’s Inventions.
+One winner will be chosen in each of the groups, and one lucky student will be named The Hong Kong Young Writer of 2024.

 Please note that we do not accept submissions directly from students.
 Students must first submit to their teachers, who will then have to choose 10 entries to forward to the next round of the contest.